olavrynovych/TestAutomationSolution/README.md

 ## Tools and Technologies
-Selenium WebDriver, SpecFlow, .NET Core, RestSharp
+Selenium WebDriver, SpecFlow+ Runner, .NET Core, RestSharp, Docker

+## About
+This solution will help you to start using automation with mentioned tools.
+I added possibility to run tests in parralel.
+More over there is a setting to run tests in docker container.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)